furqanshahid85-python/aws_lambda_img_thumbail_processing/README.md

 Aws lambda function that creates an img thumbnail of an image uploaded to S3.

 ## Create Lambda Deployment Package
-1. Create a directory and create a file named lambda_function.py in it.
+1. Create a directory and create a file named lambda_function.py containing the code in it.
 2. Now in the same directory run the following command.

     `pip install pillow -t .`